Sanshiro Sugata: Plot

-In 1883, Sanshiro is a talented though willful youth who wishes to become a jujutsu master by becoming a student at one of the city's martial arts schools.
-His first attempts to find a suitable instructor fail, until he finally finds an accomplished master, Shogoro Yano from the Shudokan Judo school, who he sees defending himself against a group of jujutsu bullies near a river.
-Initially, Sanshiro is physically capable, but he lacks any type of poise or reflection concerning his self-control and demeanor, even getting into merry fights at a village festival.
+In 1882, Sanshiro is a talented though willful youth who wishes to become a jujutsu master by becoming a student at one of the city's martial arts schools.
+His first attempts to find a suitable instructor fail, until he finds an accomplished master, Shogoro Yano from the Shudokan Judo school, who he sees successfully defending himself against a group of jujutsu bullies near a river.
+Initially, Sanshiro is physically capable, but he lacks poise or reflection concerning his self-control and demeanor, even getting into fights at a village festival.
 His master believes him to be talented but lacking in discipline, describing teaching him judo as "like giving a knife to a madman".
 After being told about his lack of care about life, Sanshiro jumps into a lotus pond to prove his strength and loyalty.
-Clinging to a stake in the pond, he stays the whole day and night before he sees the opening of a lotus bottom that makes him find self-realization.
+Clinging to a stake in the pond, he stays the whole day and night before he sees the opening of a lotus blossom and finds self-realization.
 Leaping out of the pond, he goes to Yano to ask for his forgiveness.
 He starts to appreciate that there is more to his life and to his art than simple muscle and brawl and soon becomes a leading student in his school.

 The city is looking to employ one of the local martial arts schools to guide the training of its local police force, and the school of Sanshiro becomes a leading candidate along with its rival, the local school of Ryōi Shintō-ryū jujutsu led by Hansuke Murai.
-He first faces Kodama, a jujutsu tough that had tried to take out Shogoro in the river.
-The ensuing match leads to the death of Kodama after a move by Sanshiro leaves him crashing into a corner.
+He first faces Saburo Kodama, a jujutsu tough who had earlier tried to attack Shogoro by the river.
+The ensuing match leads to Kodama's death, after a move by Sanshiro crashes him into a corner.
 In a scheduled competition between the two schools, Sanshiro is chosen to represent his school in a public match against Murai himself to determine which school is best to train the local police in the martial arts.
 The scheduled bout gets off to a slow start, but Sanshiro soon comes into his own and begins executing devastating throws which cause internal physical damage to his opponent.
-Although Murai tries to stand every time, energized by the memory of his daughter Sayo, he is forced to give up after the third time he is violently sent to the ground by Sanshiro.
+Although Murai tries to stand every time, energized by the thought of his daughter Sayo, he is forced to give up after the third time he is violently sent to the ground by Sanshiro.

-After the match, Sanshiro makes friends with his defeated opponent and is attracted to Sayo.
-Sayo is a local beauty, and another Ryōi Shintō-ryū jujutsu master, Higaki, competes with Sanshiro for her affections.
-When he challenges Sanshiro to a duel to the death, Sanshiro accepts and defeats him by inflicting permanent crippling damage to Higaki.
-After emerging victorious from his duel, Sanshiro prepares for his next assignment in Yokohama while being escorted on the local train by Sayo.
+After the match, Sanshiro makes friends with his defeated opponent and is attracted to his daughter Sayo, who is a local beauty.
+Another Ryōi Shintō-ryū jujutsu master, Higaki, competes with Sanshiro for her affections.
+When he challenges Sanshiro to a duel to the death, Sanshiro accepts and defeats him, inflicting permanent crippling damage to Higaki.
+After emerging victorious from his duel, Sanshiro prepares for his next assignment in Yokohama and is escorted on the local train by Sayo.
 He promises to return to her after he finishes his journey.